smucclaw/lam4/docs/proposal_normative_constructs_aug26_2024.md

 IF   Seller `transfer bike to Courier within two days` THEN Courier MUST `ferry bike to Buyer within three days`

+// Reparations
+IF   SellerTransferObligation IS_INFRINGED
+THEN Breach!

 IF   BikeTransportRule IS_INFRINGED
-THEN Breach!
+THEN Courier MUST `compensate Seller`

 // -- or, if we want to just talk in terms of events / actions:
 // IF NOT (Courier `ferry bike to Buyer`)
-// THEN Breach!
+// THEN Courier MUST `compensate Seller`
 ```

+Actions can also include statements in their body; see [`../lam4-frontend/examples/simple_atomic_actions_borrower_debt.l4`](../lam4-frontend/examples/simple_atomic_actions_borrower_debt.l4) for an example.

 ## Why go for this alternative